Cities and villages

 Vélez-Blanco

-Vélez-Blanco is a typical Spanish white village, the name says it all.
-It is a cosy village with many small streets where you will find cosy bars and terraces.
-It also has one of the most beautiful and best preserved fortresses of Spain, definitely worth a visit.
+Vélez Blanco is a typical Spanish white village, just as the name suggests.
+It is a charming and atmospheric place with narrow streets where you will discover cosy bars and sunny terraces.

 Aguilas